MKLab-ITI/pygrank/documentation/tips.md

 ### My graph is already a scipy sparse matrix.
 Note that node ranking algorithms and graph signals typically require graphs.
-However, sometimes it is more computationally efficient to constuct and move around sparse scipy adjacency matrices, for example to avoid additional memory allocations.
+However, sometimes it is more computationally efficient to construct and move around sparse scipy adjacency matrices, for example to avoid additional memory allocations.